- What is IBackup?

 - What does IBackup do if the Internet connection is interrupted during a backup session?

-- When will IBackup resume the backup if it has missed one (example, The Mac has been abruptly powered off) or interrupted?
+- When will IBackup resume the session if it has been missed (example, The computer has been abruptly turned off) or interrupted?

 - How do I locate files in my account using IBackup?

-- How do I view my log files using IBackup?
+- How do I regulate my Internet bandwidth for IBackup?